renudeshmukh940/StudentManagementAPI/README.md

 }
 ```

-Use this token in Swagger:
+Use the generated token in Swagger:

 ```
 Authorize → Bearer Token